Djhyv2/HeroesAndMonsters/Roles.md

 - Once per turn can eat a player, killing them.
 - Everyone will be notified if a player is killed by the minotaur.
-- A player killed by the Minotaur does not have their role revealed.
+- A player killed by the Minotaur does not have their team revealed.

 ### Polyphemus

 - Once per turn can throw a rock, killing a player.
 - Everyone will be notified if a player is killed by a rock.
-- A player killed by Polyphemus has their role revealed.
+- A player killed by Polyphemus has their team revealed.

 ### Medusa

 - Once per turn can turn a player into stone, killing them.
 - Everyone will be notified if a player is turned into stone.
-- A player killed by Medusa has their role revealed.
+- A player killed by Medusa has their team revealed.

 ## Civilians